-MIT is obligated to provide reasonable accommodation during the interview process.
+MIT is obligated to provide reasonable accommodation for candidates with disabilities during the interview process.
 Staffing Services has resources for interviewing candidates with disabilities and for interview-related accommodations.
 See the resources in Hiring at MIT.
 If you need additional support, contact your Human Resources Officer or the DSMLO at (617) 253-4272.

 How do employees with disabilities submit a grievance?

-Applicants and employees with disabilities who believe that the provisions of the Americans with Disabilities Act and/or the Rehabilitation Act have been violated or who have complaints of discrimination arising under Institute policies on the employment of a qualified individual with disabilities, are encouraged to seek recourse through the internal grievance procedures as described in Policies and Procedures Section 9.9.
+Applicants and employees with disabilities who believe that the provisions of the Americans with Disabilities Act and/or the Rehabilitation Act have been violated or who have complaints of discrimination arising under Institute policies on the employment of a qualified individual with disabilities, are encouraged to seek recourse through the internal grievance procedures as described here and in Policies and Procedures Section 9.11.

 Who should employees with disabilities contact for support?

 Employees may discuss their needs for accommodation with their manager, the Human Resources Officer assigned to their department, or the DSMLO.